ICC to broadcast online commencement ceremony May 14

 “The historical format of the ceremony will continue, including the listing of names of all of the graduates, the announcement of honors and conferral of degrees,” said ICC President Dr. Jay Allen.
 “Special music will be provided by students enrolled in ICC’s music department.”

-In addition, Associate Degree Nursing graduates will be recognized during a virtual pinning and candle lighting ceremony at 6 p.m., May 7.
+In addition, Associate Degree Nursing graduates were recognized during a virtual pinning and candle lighting ceremony May 7.

 “This situation is not what any of us expected, an abrupt conclusion to College activities and events, the swift transition to completing the semester in an online format and most certainly, the on-campus celebration of our graduating class.
 ICC is committed to appropriately recognizing and honoring the Class of 2020 as soon as it is safe to do so.
 We look forward to that day.”